Marlins vs. Giants: Betting Trends, Records ATS, Home/Road Splits

 Marlins Recent Betting Performance

-- In their previous 10 matchups with a total posted by sportsbooks, the Marlins and their opponents are 4-5-1 when it comes to hitting the over.
+- In their previous 10 matchups with a total posted by oddsmakers, the Marlins and their opponents are 4-5-1 when it comes to hitting the over.

-- The Marlins' previous 10 matchups have not had a spread set by sportsbooks.
+- Oddsmakers have not posted a runline in any of the Marlins' past 10 contests.

 Discover More About This Game